mattibat/fivem-yaca-lua/README.md

 This Script is mainly for Developers who can improve the system for there own purposes and want a better performing voice system then the typescript version since the lua version only uses about 0.01ms clientside in idle, and about 0.05ms used.

-If you see any bugs, contact me on discord: matti.bat
+If you see any bugs, contact me on discord: matti.bat or use the official [Yaca Discord](http://discord.yaca.systems/)